 Team Alameda is a riding club that seeks to inspire and encourage cycling in the community.
 Officially founded in 2005 by nine local cyclists, the club is now over 150 members strong and growing!
 We love to ride, especially if there's a great taqueria stop involved.

-Rides launch every Saturday morning at 8 am, and Sunday, Tuesday and Thursday mornings at 9am (see our Calendar) from the Kaiser Permanente Alameda Medical Center at 2417 Central Avenue, just off Park Street.
+Rides launch every Saturday/Sunday morning at 9 am, and most Tuesdays and Thursdays mornings at 9am (see our Calendar) from the Kaiser Permanente Alameda Medical Center at 2417 Central Avenue, just off Park Street.
 On weekends there is often more than one ride to choose from so you can pick one that matches your abilities.
 Many of our rides are no-drop, meaning we'll happily wait for the last person up the hill.
 We might even cheer.

 Please have a look at the policies below and our Frequently Asked Questions to find out more about the club, and what to bring on your first ride with us.